mohisa302/jest-exercise/README.md

 # jest-exercise

-simple Test in use of Jest library
+## simple Test cases in use of Jest library